photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 11-27.md

 Unay, the blacksmith

 Essek gives two daggers, let them run wild with smithing, do whatever their heart leads them to do.
 Gives 200 gold to do so.

+Poogey wants an improved glaive for 40 gold, ready in 2-3 days